oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 As a preassembled PaaS, Oracle Blockchain Platform includes all the dependencies required to provision and manage a blockchain network: compute, storage, containers, identity services, event services, and management services.
 Oracle Blockchain Platform also includes the blockchain network console to support integrated operations.
 This helps you start developing applications within minutes.

-Estimated Lab Time: 45 minutes
+*Estimated Lab Time: 20 minutes*

-## Objectives
+### Objectives

-In Lab 1, you will:
-* Create a permissioned network that consists of 1 founder and 2 partner blockchain instances
+- Create a permissioned network that consists of 1 founder and 2 partner blockchain instances

+### Pre-Requisites

+This lab assumes you have:
+* An Oracle Cloud account

 ## Task 1: Environment Setup